TowardsDataAnalytics/my-data-forest/README.md

 # my-data-forest
-Sharing analysis in Jupyter notebook
+Sharing analysis in Jupyter notebook to Pipedrive data team, click on notebook above